BestTimesToVisit.com Logo

 packing

 Pack layers, layers, and more layers!
 The Salar can be freezing at night and surprisingly warm during the day, especially under the strong sun.
 Think thermal base layers, a fleece or down jacket, and a windproof outer shell.
-Don't forget a warm hat, gloves, and sunglasses – the glare off the salt flats is intense.
+Don't forget sunglasses and a wide-brimmed hat – the glare off the salt flats is intense and can lead to sunburn even on cloudy days.

 money